Katherine Applegate

-Katherine Alice Applegate (born October 9, 1956), known professionally as K. A. Applegate, is an American young adult and children's fiction writer, best known as the author of the Animorphs, Remnants, and Everworld book series.
+Katherine Alice Applegate (born October 9, 1956), sometimes publishing as K. A. Applegate, is an American young adult and children's fiction writer, best known as the author of the Animorphs, Remnants, and Everworld book series.
 She won the 2013 Newbery Medal for her 2012 children's novel The One and Only Ivan.
 Applegate's most popular books are science fiction, fantasy, and adventure novels.
-She won the Best New Children's Book Series Award in 1997 in Publishers Weekly.
+She won the Publishers Weekly Best New Children's Book Series Award in 1997.
 Her book Home of the Brave has won several awards.
-She also wrote a chapter book series in 2008–09 called Roscoe Riley Rules.

-Life and career
+Early life

 Applegate was born on October 9, 1956, in Ann Arbor, Michigan.
-Since then, she has lived in Texas, Florida, California, Illinois, and North Carolina.
+She studied at the University of Austin in Texas.
+She has lived in Texas, Florida, California, Illinois, and North Carolina.
 After living in Pelago, Italy for a year, she moved back to Irvine, California.

+Career

-She got her start as a ghostwriter for Sweet Valley Twins.
-In 1997, she and her husband, Michael Grant (her co-author on many projects, including Animorphs and Everworld) had their first child, who has since come out as a transgender woman.
-In 2003, they adopted a daughter, Julia, from China.
+Applegate got her start as a ghostwriter for Sweet Valley Twins.
+She wrote the book series Animorphs, Everworld and Remnants with her husband Michael Grant.

 Following the end of Remnants, Applegate took three years off.
 Upon returning to writing, she wrote a picture book, Buffalo Storm, a middle reader novel, Home of the Brave, and an early chapters series, Roscoe Riley Rules, with HarperCollins.
 Home of the Brave won the SCBWI 2008 Golden Kite Award for Best Fiction, the Bank Street 2008 Josette Frank Award, and is a Judy Lopez Memorial Award honor book.

 Applegate won the 2013 Newbery Medal for The One and Only Ivan, drawn by Patricia Castelao and published by HarperCollins.
 The annual award, granted by the American Library Association, recognizes the previous year's "most distinguished contribution to American literature for children."
 The story, based on the real-life Ivan the gorilla, is written from Ivan's viewpoint as he lives in a glass cage in a shopping mall.
 According to the award committee: "Applegate gives readers a unique and unforgettable gorilla's-eye-view of the world that challenges the way we look at animals and at ourselves."
+The book was adapted into a film, which was released in 2020.
+The book was followed by sequels The One and Only Bob in 2020, The One and Only Ruby in 2023 and The One and Only Family in 2024.

+Personal life

+Applegate married Michael Grant in 1979.
+Applegate has co-authored with Grant on several projects, including Animorphs and Everworld.
+They often use the name "K.A.
+Applegate" for their co-authored works.
+In 1997, Applegate and Grant had their first child, who came out as a transgender woman in 2016.
+In 2003, they adopted a daughter, Julia, from China.

+Applegate is supportive of LGBTQ and transgender rights.
+In a 2022 Instagram post, she criticized Texas governor Greg Abbott for his directive to investigate gender-affirming medical treatments as child abuse.
+She also revealed she had an abortion in 1979, and criticized the 2022 murder charge against Texas resident Lizelle Herrera for a "self-induced abortion".